knative/docs/docs/developer/eventing/sources/kafka-source/README.md

 ## Prerequisites

-- A Kubernetes cluster with [Knative Kafka Source installed](../../../admin/install/).
+- A Kubernetes cluster with Knative Kafka Source installed.
+For more information, see [Installing Knative](../../../admin/install/README.md).

 ## Apache Kafka Topic (Optional)